 Cool the loaves on a wire rack for at least 2 hours before slicing.

-Hope you will try the recipe and enjoy the amazing flavors of this sourdough bread with flaxseeds.
+Hope you will try the recipe and enjoy the amazing flavors of this easy sourdough bread.
 If you do, make sure to share the photos with me on Instagram.
 I love seeing how it turns out for you.

 For more bread ideas check our full collection of Bread Recipes.